 Calories

-Knowing how much energy you are supplying your body with and how much energy you are consuming is extremely important, especially as an athlete.
-You will need to adjust your calories depending on how you define your physical or performance goal.
+Knowing how much energy you are supplying your body with and how much energy you are consuming is extremely important as an athlete.
+You may need to adjust your calories depending on how you define your body or athletic goals.

 If you want to gain weight, you should supply your body with more calories than it consumes.
 This is called a caloric surplus.
 You can build muscle with strength training and the right macronutrient distribution.

-If you want to maintain weight, your calorie intake and expenditure should be about the same (input equals output).
+If you want to maintain your current weight, your calorie intake and expenditure should be about the same (input equals output).

-To lose 1 kilogram of fat, you need a calorie deficit of about 7000 calories.
-So, for example, if you want to lose half a kilogram of fat in a week, you need an average daily calorie deficit of 500 calories.
+To lose 1 pound of fat, you need a calorie deficit of about 3500 calories.
+So, for example, if you want to lose a pound of fat in a week, you need an average daily calorie deficit of 500 calories.

 You can calculate your calorie needs with our calorie calculator.